Elon-F/Elon-F.github.io/README.md

 Source code, schematic, printable STLs, and PCB layout coming soon<sup>tm</sup>.

-You can check out the hosted [demo](http://elon-f.github.io/) in the meantime, that has some checks removed to play around with the system.
+You can check out the hosted [demo](http://elon-f.github.io/) in the meantime.
+You'll need either a working ESP32 flashed with the .ino file, or you can run the python dummy server and use it in the frontend via http://localhost:5000.

 ## Gallery